grettke/help/help.md

         ID: org_gcr_2017-05-12_mara:631201BF-3F66-4C64-A7DC-00B46A3B39ED

-    -   Sometimes you want to do something in a `place` but you aren&rsquo;t sure what and you aren&rsquo;t sure where you will go next from there.
-For example you might want to perform an Org-Mode `action` that is important but you don&rsquo;t really use much.
+    -   Sometimes you want to do something in a `place` but you aren't sure what and you aren't sure where you will go next from there.
+For example you might want to perform an Org-Mode `action` that is important but you don't really use much.
 For example exporting to HTML might not be common for you but you value.
     -   `Hydras` can be used for very related actions too.
 The difference between the `s` name-space is the distance between them and where you are now.
 In the `s` namespace you go there very quickly.
 For `Hydras` sometimes you can get the fast and sometimes more slowly.
 They are complementary to every name-space.
     -   `SHIFT` doubles your key-space.
     -   Use `C-g` to exit the Hydra.

-    For example, in Org-Mode I am still learning about functions and haven&rsquo;t used them much and forget their names.
+    For example, in Org-Mode I am still learning about functions and haven't used them much and forget their names.
 It is faster to put them in a Hydra.
 If they get used a lot, I will add them to `s`.

 ### Building Your Own Keyboard